This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat oven to 400° F (200° C).
+• Heat the oven to 400°F (200°C).

-• Stir in the salt, pepper, basil and oregano.
+• Stir in the salt, pepper, basil, and oregano.

-• Mix in the ground turkey.
+• Gently mix in the ground turkey just until combined.

 Notes